Description

 Cyber security often has a huge amount of data to look through - from logs, vulnerability reports, and forensics.
 Practicing the fundamentals manually might help you in the future when you have to write your own tools!

-- Download the provided challenge.zip artifact and inspect its README for context.
+Download challenge.zip and inspect the README for context.

 ssh -p <PORT_FROM_INSTANCE> ctf-player@atlas.picoctf.netSolution